iotauth/iotauth/entity/python/API_REFERENCE.md

     channel.send(b"ack")
 ```

-The server must already have the session key in `ctx.session_keys` before it can
-accept a secure handshake from a peer.
+When a client connects, the server reads the session key ID from the handshake
+and looks it up in `ctx.session_keys`.
+If the key is not cached, it is fetched
+from Auth.
+It then completes the handshake and establishes a secure channel.

 ## High-level API